 Here are the key things that every wedding website needs.

 The first - and most obvious - thing you’ll want to get up on your wedding website is the important details of your big day.
 What exactly are these details, you ask?
 They’re the who, what, where and when of your big day (i.e. the stuff you included on your invitation) plus a few add-ons.
 When it comes to this section, the more details the merrier.
 Remember to keep the info updated if any of your plans change (for example if you moved your wedding from indoors to outdoors due to COVID-19).
 If you plan to live stream your wedding, provide details and a link to the online event.

 This is the spot where you can ask your pals for all the homewares and gadgets you dream of filling your marital home with.
 Or, if you’re opting for a honeymoon registry, all the scuba classes you want to take.
 Remember to include all the necessary links!

 Your wedding website should be all about you, so it’s A-OK to go overboard with the personal touches.
 Share cute details of your romance, like the story of how you met and the tale of your proposal.
-You can even make your website interactive with a quiz.
+You can even make your wedding website interactive with a quiz.
 Don’t forget to fill the gallery with some of your favourite photos.
 Tip: make your wedding website even more personal with a custom domain name (like ashleyandmatt.com).

 If you’ve reserved hotel blocks of rooms for out of town guests, this is where to include all of that info.
 Though it may seem straightforward, you’ll want to include the hotel’s name, complete address, website and phone number so that they don’t get confused and accidentally book a room somewhere else.
 Don't forget to list the rates, discount code and deadline, as well.
 If the block gets sold out, you’ll want to update the info and offer suggestions for alternative accommodations.